clarencejktan/GetData_Project/README.md

 ## Steps to obtain tidy data set from raw data
 1. Open R and set your working directory.
 2. Save `run_analysis.R` into the working directory and source it.
-The tidy data set will be written into `tidy.txt` More information about the study design and variables can be found in the `Codebook.md` file.
+The tidy data set will be written into `tidy.txt`.

+More information about the study design and variables can be found in the `Codebook.md` file.